aimms/how-to/Articles/593/593-dollar-or-pipe.rst

 Both assignments are accepted in older AIMMS versions (and are semantically the same).

-In other words, when not in an index domain specification both operators behave the same and follow the precedence of the ``|`` operator.
+In other words, when in an index domain specification both operators behave the same and follow the precedence of the ``|`` operator.
 When not in an index domain specification, so just somewhere in an expression, the two operators also behave as if they are the same but there they follow the precedence of the ``$`` operator.
 Because of this inconsistency and the fact that it has never really behaved as the Language Reference states, the new version of AIMMS is now very strict in where to use which operator.
 So, if you have written this in your model: